Monotheism

+ancient Chinese religion, Tengrism, and Yahwism.

+Etymology, origin, and usage

-The word monotheism comes from the Greek μόνος (monos) meaning "single" and θεός (theos) meaning "god".
-The English term was first used by Henry More (1614–1687).
+The word monotheism is a combination of the Greek μόνος (monos) meaning "single" and θεός (theos) meaning "god".

+'Monotheism' was coined by Henry More in 1660; it was not a term used in the Greco-Roman period.
+More's usage of the concept was not particularly rigorous by later standards, with it more serving as a marker of "good" religion against bad.
+For example, More condemned Islam as having "hypocritical" monotheism with Muslims "still truly Pagans", and thought that pantheists did not count as monotheists either, because "to make the World God is to make no God at all".
+Other writers in the 17th and 18th centuries were similarly lax; Ralph Cudworth wrote that Greek Platonism was monotheistic, seemingly out of admiration for Platonism.

+Monotheism is a complex and nuanced concept.
+The biblical authors had various ways of understanding God and the divine, shaped by their historical and cultural contexts.
+The notion of monotheism that is used today was developed much later, influenced by the Enlightenment and Christian views.
+Many definitions of monotheism are inherently modern and Christian-centered, and do not map easily to the diversity and complexity of the ancient sources.

+The term "monotheism" is often contrasted with "polytheism", but many scholars prefer other terms such as monolatry, henotheism, or one-god discourse.

 History

 Quasi-monotheistic claims of the existence of a universal deity date to the Late Bronze Age, with Akhenaten's Great Hymn to the Aten from the 14th century BCE.

 In the Iron-Age South Asian Vedic period, a possible inclination towards monotheism emerged.
 The Rigveda exhibits notions of monism of the Brahman, particularly in the comparatively late tenth book, which is dated to the early Iron Age, e.g. in the Nasadiya Sukta.
 Later, ancient Hindu theology was monist, but was not strictly monotheistic in worship because it still maintained the existence of many gods, who were envisioned as aspects of one supreme God, Brahman.

-In China, the orthodox faith system held by most dynasties since at least the Shang Dynasty (1766 BCE) until the modern period centered on the worship of Shangdi (literally "Above Sovereign", generally translated as "God") or Heaven as an omnipotent force.
-However, this faith system was not truly monotheistic since other lesser gods and spirits, which varied with locality, were also worshiped along with Shangdi.
+In China, the orthodox faith system held by most dynasties since at least the Shang dynasty (1766 BCE) until the modern period centered on the worship of Shangdi (literally "Above Sovereign", generally translated as "God") or Heaven as an omnipotent force.
+However, this faith system was not truly monotheistic since other lesser gods and spirits, which varied with locality, were also worshipped along with Shangdi.
 Still, later variants such as Mohism (470 BCE–c.391 BCE) approached true monotheism, teaching that the function of lesser gods and ancestral spirits is merely to carry out the will of Shangdi, akin to the angels in Abrahamic religions which in turn counts as only one god.